bpolc/fancy-polars/py-polars/docs/source/reference/selectors.rst

 Importing
 ---------

-* Selectors are available as functions imported from ``polars.selectors``
+* Selectors are available as functions imported from ``fancy_polars.selectors``
 * Typical/recommended usage is to import the module as ``cs`` and employ selectors from there.

   .. code-block:: python

-      import polars.selectors as cs
+      import fancy_polars.selectors as cs
-      import polars as pl
+      import fancy_polars as pl

       df = pl.DataFrame(
           {